Specialty: Brand Narrative Photography

 Keep in mind that Brand Narrative doesn't need to be just about consumers enjoying a product.
 Fans of any product are going to be interested in seeing how a product is made and also the people who make it.
 Photographer Tadd Myers does a great job of showing the community of workers behind the production of a brand in his Lucchese Boots series below.

-Now that we’ve added this specialty to our search menu, we’ll continue to be keeping an eye out for these types of photographers amongst our member photographers.
+Now that we’ve added this specialty to our search menu, we’ll continue to keep an eye out for these types of photographers amongst our members.
 We’ll also be promoting the new specialty listing to clients and agencies already working with Brand Narrative.